Open Access Policy

 - Articles must also carry the CC-BY 4.0 or CC0 license or equivalent.
 In cases where the journal does not accept this license, the Plan S “green strategy” will apply, whereby the author accepted manuscript (AAM) carries the CC-BY license and is deposited in PubMed Central and Europe PMC upon publication of the version of record (VoR).
 The difference between the AAM and journal’s VoR is that the AAM is peer-reviewed, revised, and accepted for publication, but not copyedited.

 - Another exception to the Plan S policy in 2020-2021 is that ASAP-funded authors or their institutions are not required to retain copyright for their research articles.

 Year 2022 and beyond

-As of January 1, 2022, articles based on ASAP-funded research must be fully compliant with Plan S, as described above – i.e., publication in Gold OA journals, author or institution retention of copyright, and CC-BY 4.0 license or equivalent (either publisher’s version of record or author’s accepted manuscript).
+As of January 1, 2022, articles based on ASAP-funded research must be fully compliant with Plan S, as described above – i.e., publication in Gold OA journals, author or institution retention of copyright (or public domain), and CC-BY 4.0 or CC0 license or equivalent (either publisher’s version of record or author’s accepted manuscript).

 ASAP will no longer fund OA publication costs in subscription-based, hybrid journals unless the journal has adopted a “transformative” framework, whereby: